Skip to content

 Bridging Traditional Finance and DeFi

-Trust charter status creates a unique compliance foundation for bridging traditional finance (TradFi) and decentralized finance (DeFi).
+Trust charter status creates a compliance foundation for bridging traditional finance (TradFi) and decentralized finance (DeFi).

 A trust-chartered stablecoin issuer can legally interface with on-chain protocols while maintaining proper reserve reporting and transaction accounting in GAAP-compliant terms.
 This makes chartered entities ideal vehicles for: